Sekolah Menengah Sains Sultan Mahmud: History

 The first principal is Mr. Hj Muhamad Bin Mustaffa while Mr. Johari Shamsuddin as Senior Assistant.
 The pioneering group of 109 students consisted of 51 males and 58 females with 5 male teachers and 2 female teachers.
 In 1978, the first intake of Matriculation students of 90 students organized by Universiti Kebangsaan Malaysia (UKM) was held.
 SESMA began entering the digital era when it became one of the Smart Schools under the development plan of the Ministry of Education in 1999.

 Students at SESMA follow lessons in several streams.
 At the Secondary level, only pure science flow is provided.
 Beginning in 1989, life skills courses were introduced to replace corporate art and home science studies.
 Computer classes are compulsory to form one to four students.
 French subjects were introduced in 1996 to lower secondary students while Japanese in 1997.

 The teaching and learning facilities are adequate.
 In addition to science laboratories, life skills workshops, ERT rooms and libraries there are additional facilities such as language laboratories, computer rooms, Multimedia labs and Resource Center.
 From time to time, the school will add more facilities to the benefit of its students.

 Philosophy

 A well-organized, controlled and perfect school / learning environment is necessary to nurture and develop the ability of potential students towards excellence as a balanced and accountable person and citizen of society and society.

 Yearbook

-The school magazine, known as SAINTIS, is a magazine published by SESMA published by a board of editors consisting of a team of students and teachers who became the backbone of this magazine's publication.
+The school magazine, known as SAINTIS, is a magazine published by SESMA board of editors consisting of a team of students and teachers who became the backbone of the publication of this magazine.
 The magazine collects a collection of pictures and annual school event plans and also broadcasts student works.
-Also included are photos of the SESMA community to be memorable for each year, especially for students who will become school leavers.
+Also included are photos of the SESMA community that are memorable for each year, especially for students who will become school leavers.